mcafeeactivate748/mcafeeactivate748.github.io/README.md

 In this blog, we will show you step-by-step instructions on how to activate your McAfee antivirus from macafee.com/activate.
 Making it easy for anyone to understand.
 Our detailed instructions will give you the confidence to protect your digital devices, regardless of your level of tech knowledge.

 <h2>Download &amp; Install McAfee Activate from mcafee.com/activate</h2>
 <p>McAfee antivirus will help you protect your device from viruses and malware, resulting in frequent improvements in its performance.
-The following steps will guide you through the McAfee Activate download process from mcafee.com/activate:</p>
+The following steps will guide you through the <a href="https://mcafeeactivate748.github.io/
+">McAfee Activate download</a> process from mcafee.com/activate:</p>
 <ul>
 <li aria-level="1">First, open the browser and visit<strong> home.mcafee.com.</strong></li>
 <li aria-level="1">Now, log in to <strong>McAfee My Account</strong> and click on the <strong>Create Account</strong> option.</li>